-Converting your model to Open Neural Network Exchange (ONNX) may improve performance.
-On average, converting to ONNX can yield a 2x performance increase.
+Converting your model to Open Neural Network Exchange (ONNX) might improve performance.
+On average, converting to ONNX can double performance.

-For more information on ONNX with Azure Machine Learning, see the Create and accelerate ML models article.
+For more information on ONNX with Machine Learning, see Create and accelerate machine learning models.

-Trained machine learning models are deployed as web services in the cloud or locally.
-Deployments use CPU, GPU, or field-programmable gate arrays (FPGA) for inferencing.
-You can also use models from Power BI.
+Trained machine learning models are deployed as endpoints in the cloud or locally.
+Deployments use CPU, GPU for inferencing.

-When using a model as a web service, you provide the following items:
+When deploying a model as an endpoint, you provide the following items:

-- The model(s) that are used to score data submitted to the service/device.
+- The models that are used to score data submitted to the service or device.

 - An entry script.
-This script accepts requests, uses the model(s) to score the data, and return a response.
+This script accepts requests, uses the models to score the data, and returns a response.

-- An Azure Machine Learning environment that describes the pip and Conda dependencies required by the model(s) and entry script.
+- A Machine Learning environment that describes the pip and conda dependencies required by the models and entry script.

-- Any additional assets such as text, data, etc. that are required by the model(s) and entry script.
+- Any other assets such as text and data that are required by the models and entry script.

-Batch scoring is supported through ML pipelines.
-For more information, see Batch predictions on big data.
+Batch scoring is supported through batch endpoints.
+For more information, see endpoints.

-You can use your models in web services with the following compute targets:
+You can use your models with an online endpoint.
+Online endpoints can use the following compute targets: